CTMM-TraIT/trait_odm_to_i2b2/README.md

 Fork of the REDCap-to-i2b2 project: https://community.i2b2.org/wiki/display/ODM2i2b2/Home

-We investigate the conversion of ODM data to i2b2 with respect to OpenClinica and tranSMART.
+This tools allows you to convert an ODM file to tabular data files that are ready to import in an i2b2-like system like tranSMART.

-Status at first release (2014 May 28): 3 tabular files are produced for each study: a columns file, a wordmap file and a clinical data file.
-This conversion runs now without errors for a wide variety of tested ODM exports from OpenClinica.
-However, the tool is not finished since there are still exported tabular files that cannot be loaded in the i2b2 database of tranSMART.
+Status at third release (2015 May 21): 3 tabular files are produced for each study: a clinical data file (with the data), a columns file (with metadata about each column in the clinical data file) and a wordmap file (with the full word values that come in place of the numerical codes in the clinical data).
+This conversion runs without errors for a wide variety of tested ODM exports from OpenClinica.
+It also deals appropriately with repeating elements, like events and item groups.

-Remaining issues are:
-- repeating elements, like events and item groups
+Main developers:
-- OpenClinica extensions
+- Ward Blondé
-- the exact convention for writing tab-separated files
-- the Maven pom-file and logging
+- Freek de Bruijn